Welcome to Freshwater Parish Council

 The Parish is now a thriving rural community with a population of almost 5,400.
 The economy is mainly agricultural and tourism based with a small number of manufacturing and service companies.

 The village has two banks and a Post Office in the large Co-Operative supermarket.
+There is also a sports centre which is the West Wight Sports and Community Centre.
+Click here to visit their website.

 There are two small supermarkets and enough other businesses to make the village almost self-sufficient.